 I don’t stay up on Shavuos night.

-To some this may be a shocking statement, to others it makes perfect sense.
+To some, this may be a shocking statement; to others, it makes perfect sense.

 Shavuos night carries a certain expectation of staying awake and learning, driven by peer pressure.
 As a kid, I lacked the inclination for prolonged learning, finding the idea of an all-nighter unimaginable.
 Shavuos night meant more casual conversations and relaxation rather than learning.
-As I started learning a bit more, and perhaps got a bit more serious, I have attempted the all nighter, but found little enjoyment in it.
+As I started learning a bit more, and perhaps got a bit more serious, I have attempted the all-nighter but found little enjoyment in it.

-Moreover, spending the entirety of the one-day Chag in Israel in bed with a groggy meal at some point in the afternoon, diminishes the true essence of the Yomtov.
-As one grows up, the pressure shifts socially, transforming Shavuos night into a major communal affair with continuous lectures on various unrelated subjects, all in an effort to keep individuals engaged and awake.
+Moreover, spending the entirety of the one-day Chag in Israel in bed with a groggy meal at some point in the afternoon diminishes the true essence of the Yomtov.
+As one grows up, the pressure shifts socially, transforming Shavuos night into a major communal affair with continuous lectures on various, unrelated subjects, all in an effort to keep individuals engaged and awake.

 This internal conflict prompted me to question the origins of the minhag to stay up all night.
 What is the intended purpose of this practice?
 Does it apply to everyone or solely to those on a specific spiritual level?
-I am undoubtedly not the only one who struggles to remain awake and learn on Shavuos night.
-There are countless teens who engage in less virtuous activities on this holy night.
-So why do we actively encourage this practice?
-Why do we pressure those who do not wish to partake?
 Let it be an individual choice for those who are inclined, while allowing others to enjoy a restful and meaningful holiday.

 וְשָׂמַחְתָּ֖ בְּחַגֶּ֑ךָ אַתָּ֨ה וּבִנְךָ֤ וּבִתֶּ֙ךָ֙ וְעַבְדְּךָ֣ וַאֲמָתֶ֔ךָ וְהַלֵּוִ֗י וְהַגֵּ֛ר וְהַיָּת֥וֹם וְהָאַלְמָנָ֖ה אֲשֶׁ֥ר בִּשְׁעָרֶֽיךָ׃